My story

 My parents were born and raised in Guernsey, a small island that’s part of the Channel Islands, located in the English Channel.

-Dad’s ambition to play top-tier football in England, for Portsmouth FC to be exact, was scuttled when the then amateur competition only paid about £15 a week, which wouldn’t have been enough to survive on financially.
-That worked out well though as my parents decided to emigrate to New Zealand in the 1960’s to settle down and start a family, which by the time I was born, myself being the youngest, became five of us in total.
+Dad’s ambition to play top-tier football in England, for Portsmouth FC to be exact, was scuttled when the then amateur competition only paid perhaps £15 a week, which wouldn’t have been enough to survive on financially.
+That worked out well though as my parents decided to emigrate to New Zealand in the 1960’s to settle down.
+Along with my older brother, my older sister, and myself, we were a family of five.

 Most of my family live in New Zealand, while I have other close relatives back in Guernsey, as well as Australia, Germany, England, and Scotland.
 We use online chat and social media posts to keep in touch, nothing unusual there of course.